 By operating under the riskier option of delaying derouging until the contaminants appear in a batch, those operators have already calculated the lost cost of the contaminated product due to failing USP testing.
 They also take into account the estimated amount of time that the processing unit will be down for cleaning and remediation.
 However, those estimations are often “best scenario” and may not account for other issues that may be discovered during that servicing.
 Another hidden expense occurs in systems that rely on ultra-high purity water systems to feed the larger processing unit.
 Here the operator has made an investment in producing the purest water possible, with all the related operating costs, only to have all of that time, effort and expense negated by adding the water to a contaminated system.

-The alternative to all of this is to take a science-based approach to derouging and passivation maintenance which allows the operator to turn such “known unknowns” into easily accountable and scheduled events.
+The alternative to all of this is to take a data-based approach to derouging and passivation maintenance which allows the operator to turn such “known unknowns” into easily accountable and scheduled events.

 Testing and Monitoring for Rouge